awsdocs/aws-cdk-guide/doc_source/getting_started.md

 This topic describes how to install and configure the AWS CDK and create your first AWS CDK app\.

 **Note**
-Looking for more than just the basics?
-Try the [CDK Workshop](https://cdkworkshop.com/)\.
+Want to dig deeper?
+Try the [CDK Workshop](https://cdkworkshop.com/) for a more in\-depth tour of a real\-world project\.

 ## Prerequisites<a name="getting_started_prerequisites"></a>